tagspaces/documentation/docs/ui/settings.md

 - **Tag delimiter**: The character used in the file names to separate the tags.
 Example: In the file name file1[TAG1_TAG2].txt , \_ is the delimiter.
 - **Prefix for tag container**: The character which is placed in the front of the tag container.
 Example: In the file name 'file1*[TAG1].txt', '*' is the prefix.
 - **Max collected tags**: the maximal amount of tags which will be collected in the "Collected Tags" tag group.
+- **Author**: a property which specifies an author's name, which can be inserted in the templates, by creating new files.
+On the desktop version this variable uses the user name from the operating system.
+- <ProFeature /> **Enable Revisions**: this switch will enable the versioning feature of the application.
-- <ProFeature /> **Enable location tags**: Store tag groups outside the main tag library in the location itself.
+- <ProFeature /> **Enable Location Tags**: Store tag groups outside the main tag library in the location itself.
 Learn more [here](/ui/taglibrary/#location-tags).
-- **Author**: a property which specifies an author's name, which can be inserted in the templates, by creating new files.
-On the desktop version this variable uses the user name of the operating system.

 ## File Types